uunibic/go-diary/README.md

-Below is the list of resources I've utilized to develop proficiency the Go programming language.
+Below is the list of resources I've utilized to develop proficiency in the Go programming language.

 ## Learning Resources